-Many grave monuments are hard to read - here are a few tips for photographing and indexing them.
+Many grave monuments are hard to read - here are a few tips for indexing them.

 If you have a different tip, please let us know.